khyatig0206/My_ecommerce_store/README.md

-# Ecommerce Platform with Stripe Integration, Coupon Functionality, and Chatbot
+# Ecommerce Platform with ChatBot

 ## Overview